qynser/startup/notes.md

 Okay so I think I've got it figured out, it's mostly tossing people back and forth between the pages and making sure I update every page's headings and such.
 I think I can combine the rules page into a register page(sign up page) and the example story can go into the about page.
 I found out you can really easily embed Youtube videos though, so that was nice!

+Okay, so now I know how to commit to git, attach my html pages to my server, and I played around with Simon.
+Now all I have to figure out is how to edit my domain home page's html.
+That's a quesiton for a TA I think.

 ## CSS

 This took a couple hours to get it how I wanted.
 It was important to make it responsive and Bootstrap helped with that.
 It looks great on all kinds of screen sizes.